-The easy open tussock flats on Hallelujah Flat and Casey Saddle are linked to Andrews Shelter and the site of the old Casey Hut (burnt down in October 2015) by well-marked forest tracks.
+The easy open tussock flats on Hallelujah Flat and Casey Saddle are linked to Andrews Shelter.
+The new Casey Hut is well-marked and signposted.

 If you prefer a more exciting route, you can follow Andrews streambed, as long as the stream is low.
 The gorge of Casey Stream is also fairly straight forward when the stream is low, although it is a somewhat more strenuous route than the Andrews.
 Both stream routes may contain flood debris.